nasa/Transform-to-Open-Science-Book/Ethos-of-OS-Workshop/workshop-citations-reading.md

 ## How to get started with Open Science!

-TOPS has a guide for [Getting Started with Open Science](/Open_Science_Cookbook/Your_Open_Science_Journey.md) which has step-by-step guides for aquiring each of the [Core Open Science Skills](https://nasa.github.io/Transform-to-Open-Science-Book/Open_Science_Cookbook/Your_Open_Science_Journey.html#section-1-core-open-science-skills) which will be the learning outcomes from the full, TOPS Open Science Certification.
+TOPS has a guide for [Getting Started with Open Science](/Open_Science_Cookbook/Your_Open_Science_Journey.md) which has step-by-step guides for acquiring each of the [Core Open Science Skills](https://nasa.github.io/Transform-to-Open-Science-Book/Open_Science_Cookbook/Your_Open_Science_Journey.html#section-1-core-open-science-skills) which will be the learning outcomes from the full, TOPS Open Science Certification.

 To get started practicing the concepts or using the tools mentioned during the workshop, we refer you to the following resources:
 * [Metadata](https://guides.lib.unc.edu/metadata/definition)